sfulle14/CSCI6180/front/README.md

 Move files out of nexted directory to main folder.
 And move manage.py to root directory.

-Next to start the server run:
+Next to start the server:
-python manage.py runserver
+Navigate the the "Front" folder in terminal and run: python manage.py runserver

 server will be on http://127.0.0.1:8000 or localhost:8000